Destinations Greece Athens

 Kolonaki

-Old money · The polished part · Books, jewelry, martinis
+Old money · The dressed-up part · Books, jewelry, martinis

-The polished side — leafy squares, neoclassical and Bauhaus blocks, bookshops, jewellers, the address Athenians with money actually live at.
+The smart side: leafy squares, neoclassical and Bauhaus blocks, bookshops, jewellers, the address Athenians with money keep for themselves.
 Lykavittos rises behind it; take the funicular up at sunset.
 Stuffier than Koukaki, less stagy than Plaka.
 The grown-up base.

 Lykavittos at sunsetReal bookshops€€€ stays